Recruitment Tech 101: What is a Resume Database?

 One of the essential items to the recruitment process is the resume – whether you’re the job seeker submitting and sending your resume to prospective employers or you’re the recruiter or manager sourcing or reviewing resumes for an open position.
 The resume is often the first step in the recruitment process, and as such, the methods used to submit and store resumes are vital.

-When it comes to finding and managing resumes, recruitment firms often use resume database software to streamline the sourcing, interview, and hiring process.
+When it comes to finding and managing resumes, recruitment agencies often use resume database software to streamline the sourcing, interview, and hiring process.
 For job seekers, submitting your resume to a resume database can help ensure your resume is seen by as many hiring managers and recruiters as possible.

 Read on for more details on why both types of resume database software are crucial to the overall success of the candidate recruitment or job search process: